tangopsd/employee-retention-pipeline/README.md

 ## Approach

-1. **Clean** the data: removal of duplicates (3,008 exact dupes found), standardize column names, and encoding categoricals
+1. **Clean** the data: remove duplicates (3,008 exact dupes found), standardize column names, and encode categoricals
 2. **Explore**: visualize attrition against satisfaction, workload, tenure, salary, and department
-3. **Model**: training and comparing Logistic Regression, Decision Tree, and Random Forest
+3. **Model**: train and compare Logistic Regression, Decision Tree, and Random Forest
-4. **Evaluate**: prioritizing recall on the "left" class, since missing an at risk employee is the costlier error for a retention use case
+4. **Evaluate**: prioritize recall on the "left" class, since missing an at-risk employee is the costlier error for a retention use case

 ## Results